 How does CyberKnife work?

-high-dose X-ray/photon energy are delivered from many points around the body, all concentrating on the tumor, so damage to the surrounding tissue is minimized.
-Usually only one to five treatments are needed.
+CyberKnife’s intense, tightly focused beams of photon energy are delivered from many points around the body, all concentrating on the tumor, so damage to the surrounding tissue is minimized.
+Usually only one to five outpatient treatments are needed.

-Most procedures using the CyberKnife are non-invasive, so there are no incisions and no pain.
+CyberKnife is non-invasive, so there are no incisions and no pain.
 CyberKnife is able to compensate for patient movement during treatment, so procedures are more comfortable and can be handled on an outpatient basis.

 How many outpatient treatments